Joilence/agapps/README.md

 │ Claude Desktop   │ No           │ No              │ Yes         │
 │ OpenAI Codex CLI │ Yes          │ Yes             │ No          │
 │ Cursor           │ No           │ Yes             │ Yes         │
+│ GitHub Copilot   │ No           │ Yes             │ No          │
 │ Windsurf         │ Yes          │ Yes             │ Yes         │
 └──────────────────┴──────────────┴─────────────────┴─────────────┘
 Use 'agapps mcps' to view MCP configurations.